yeshenpy/Awesome-Evolutionary-Reinforcement-Learning/README.md

 **This repository is under construction ...**

+**26 July 2024**:  :fire::fire::fire: **The paper has been accepted by the top journal in evolutionary computation (IEEE Transactions on Evolutionary Computation, TEvC).**

 **20 June 2024**: Our survey paper (new version) has been updated on arXiv.
 Arxiv: **[Bridging Evolutionary Algorithms and Reinforcement Learning: A Comprehensive Survey on Hybrid Algorithms](http://arxiv.org/abs/2401.11963)**  **This survey is now categorized to better align with the conventions of researchers in different fields, providing a quicker and more accessible introduction for researchers.**

 **20 January 2024**: I am updating the survey on this topic and will fully update the site when the survey is updated.